RobustFair: Adversarial Evaluation through Fairness Confusion Directed Gradient Search: RobustFair

 \subsection{Ground Truth Approximation}

 Accurate fairness evaluation and fair confusion perturbations both rely on the ground truths of the generated instances, which however are generally not available.
-Taylor expansions \cite{Taylor} provide a powerful means of approximating the behavior of a function near a given point by using its value and derivatives.
-RobustFair approximates the loss of the generated instance $v_p$ through the first-order Taylor expansion, as depicted below:
+The total derivative of a function at a specific point offers the most accurate linear approximation of the function in the vicinity of that point concerning its input variables.
+RobustFair approximates the loss of the generated instance $v_p$ through the total derivative \cite{Mathematical_Analysis}, as depicted below: